 4. Humor is one of the fool-proof conflict resolution strategies

-Even the healthiest relationships get caught in a retaliatory spiral at times.
+Even healthy relationships get caught in a retaliatory spiral at times.
 This happens when you’re going through a rough patch in your relationship or life.
-Humor can be the perfect antidote to break free from the vicious circle of arguments and disagreements.
+Humor can be the perfect antidote to fix tension in a relationship and break free from the vicious circle of arguments and disagreements.

 5. Questions are important for conflict resolution in relationships

 These are some of the questions to help you get started on the path of introspection.
 However, make sure you approach this exercise with the right mindset.
-The objective is to resolve conflict and not play the blame-game.
+The objective is to resolve conflict and not blame-shifting.

 6. How do you end the conflict in a relationship?
 Start with acceptance